Life Skills (PSHE & RSE)

 Explore the blue banners below to find out more about what specific themes we teach in PSHE and RSE and how these themes are revisited, recalled and expanded upon as the children journey through the school.

 There are several themes that are repeated throughout the school as part of our spiral curriculum.
-To read about the full list of lessons for each year group, take a look at the schemes of work (SOW).
-Just click on the SOW images below.
+Please see the Parent Guidance document below to see a breakdown of each year group.

 Progression for Life Skills

 Each of our PSHE and RSE themes build upon the learning that has come before, preparing our pupils for what they will learn in the future.
-We have various Progression documents available to download by clicking on the following images:
+We have various Progression documents, which can be found below.